holographicSol/sol_news/README.md

 Use a CLI wizard or file browser to read the articles, find articles from certain time or find articles containing foobar.

 ![DEMO IMAGE](/Demo.png)

+Further updates will dial in the way in which data is stored to make everything more neat and tidy.